iamkevb/salmon-river-conditions/README.md

 - [x] .dev should set cache headers to no cache
 - [x] .prod shouls set cache headers to 1 hour
 - [x] Add precipation graph (total rain, snow by day)
+- [x] Sync fetch to prevent more than one at a time
 - [ ] Add pressure graph (hourly)
 - [ ] Can temperature graph work similar to precipitation?
 - [ ] Add water level graph